zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/README.md

    This is to help your understanding and helps increase flexibilty where you can use these commands in other instances.

 3. [🎓Tutorial](./tutorials.md)
-   Documentation-style write up of the lab and how to do it if you'd like to do it in your own time.
+   Documentation-style write up of the lab and how to do it if you'd like to do it in your own time or go over the material.

 5. [⚠Possible errors and how to fix them](./errors.md)
    A document containing all the errors I could find when testing the lab, what causes them, and how to fix them.